muratk5n/thirdwave/en/tweets/2016/week16.md

 # Week 16

+About a dozen trucks from major manufacturers like Volvo and Daimler just completed a week of largely autonomous driving across Europe, the first such major exercise on the continent.
+The trucks set off from their bases in three European countries and completed their journeys in Rotterdam in the Netherlands today (Apr.
+6).
+One set of trucks, made by the Volkswagen subsidiary Scania, traveled more than 2,000 km and crossed four borders to get there [..]

+While self-driving cars from Google or Ford get most of the credit for capturing the public imagination, commercial uses for autonomous or nearly autonomous vehicles, like tractors from John Deere, have been quietly putting the concept to work in a business setting.

+When trucks autonomously follow one another, it’s called “platooning.”
+They’re connected by wifi and can leave a much smaller gap between vehicles than when humans are at the wheel.
+Platooning can reduce fuel use by up to 15%, prevent human error from causing accidents, and reduce congestion, according to a study by research firm TNO.

+---

+When money is cheap, borrowing becomes too easy, then money can go to places we may not like it to go to - useless M & A is one example.
+The big fat bond the beermaker InBev dropped recently will mostly be used for a merger IMO (low rates triggered an intense "search for yield" elsewhere, after the Inbev bond was issued the market ate that shit up so fast, it was comical).
+Heroic acts are becoming necessary to "stop" tax-avoiding mergers, but the fact that heroics are required signals the the "evolutionary landscape" has problems; if there is a swamp, there are flies.
+Virgin America was bought by Alaska Air, the former's founder Branson said he could not stop it due to a US legalistic quirk that did not give him proper voting rights; another useless merger where the friggin founder is not happy and, the word is, the consumers are not happy either.

+---

+Bunch of Useless M&A..

+"[Commenting on the dangers of FED keeping interest rates too low for too long] Back in late 2003, I remember we had nine percent nominal growth, seven percent real growth.
+The economy was very, very strong, but we had one percent interest rates, and we also had a tag on them that they were going to remain there for a considerable period, and I just felt at the time that fed policy was unnecessarily easy [..]

+[I]f you look at the situation [today], stock prices, household net worth per capita, are at record highs.
+By the way, they went to record highs in 2013, and they’ve been going up for two straight years, so I’m not sure exactly what the fed is trying to achieve in terms of the reward here; particularly, since if you look at what is going on, we’ve had a tremendous amount of debt growth; particularly, in the corporate sector, and, unfortunately, the productivity of that debt, if it was measurable, I would opine to say is at an all-time low.

+Why did I say that?
+Because there’s good debt growth, and there’s bad debt growth.
+Good debt growth is when you borrow money, and it goes into the real economy.
+You do capital spending.
+You build businesses.
+But by most calculations, almost 98 percent of the current debt growth has gone into M &A [short for mergers and acquisitions] cooperate buy-backs, by the way, at record prices, leveraged buy-outs, so where it’s going is into financial engineering, and I can’t prove it, but I would pretty much feel very confident that a trillion dollars in buy-backs, and dividends in the last year and four trillion is the forecast this year for M & A, is a job reducer, an economic reducer, so I don’t exactly what they think they’re getting out of the zero percent rates."

+---

+Fascinating.

+"DNA as Hard Drive..
+DNA can fit almost 1 billion terabytes of data into just one gram.
+That makes it far more efficient than any other known form of computer storage.

+And it also manages to last for a long time, as can be seen in the fact that the DNA of woolly mammoths has stayed accessible tens of thousands of years after they died.
+Experts suggest that storing data in DNA would allow it to last for 2,000 years or more, making it far more long-lasting than traditional data storage.

+But DNA remains expensive.
+The US start-up that Microsoft bought the DNA from charges about 10 cents for a custom DNA sequence, though it hopes to make it much cheaper in the future.

+Accessing it is similarly expensive, because it relies on genetic sequencing.
+Costs have dropped massively - the human genome project cost about $3 billion in the 13 years it took from 1990, but would cost $1,000 now.

+Microsoft says that initial trials of the technology have seen all of the data stored on it retrieved.

+“We’re still years away from a commercially-viable product, but our early tests with Twist demonstrate that in the future we’ll be able to substantially increase the density and durability of data storage,” said Doug Carmean, the Microsoft partner who worked on the technology"

+---

+Blinkety blink motherblinking abso-blinking-lutely blinking awesome.

+---

+Dude Where Is My Solar Impulse 2?!!

+"A solar-powered airplane reached the San Francisco Bay area and performed a fly-by over the Golden Gate Bridge on Saturday afternoon, some 56 hours after leaving Oahu as part of its journey around the world.

+Solar Impulse 2 took off from Kalaeloa Airport early Thursday morning.

+“I crossed the bridge.
+I am officially in America,” pilot Bertrand Piccard declared as he flew over the iconic span as spectators watched the narrow aircraft with extra wide wings from below"

+---

 But the success of [investment firm AHL's] machine learning experiments in recent years led the company to plough more money into the field, and it is now the single biggest investment area at AHL